revodavid/github-copilot-cli-for-beginners/01-setup-and-first-steps/README.md

 ---

 **The takeaway**: A professional code review in seconds.
-Manual review would take...well...more time than that!
+Manual review would take, well, more time than that!

 ---